 Enterprise resource planning can help organise inventory, prepare for customer demand and improve productivity.

 From better inventory management and productivity, to improving quality and lead times, companies with manufacturing operations are constantly looking for ways to improve efficiency.
-However, this requires coordination across the entire enterprise, from back office to production.
+However, this requires coordination across the entire enterprise from the back office to production.

 Without achieving synchronisation across all operations, manufacturers cannot effectively manage fluctuations in demand, increasing competition, and supply chain issues.

-Although many manufacturing companies already have multiple software’s installed to manage their operations, relying on several vendors for different processes can become extremely costly.
+Although many manufacturing companies already have multiple software installed to manage their operations, relying on several vendors for different processes can become extremely costly.